Searching for Periodicity in FRB 20240114A: Frequency Derivative

 \section{Frequency Derivative}

 For a rotor spinning down as a result of its dipole radiation

 A large $|\dot\omega|$ blurs the signature of periodicity.
-For an observation of duration $T$ the phase drift of an oscillation from the midpoint of the observation (to which it is fitted) to its ends is
+For an observation of duration $T$ the phase drift of an oscillation from the midpoint of the observation (to which it is fitted) {with an assumed constant $\dot\omega$} to its ends is

 where for the observation on March 12, 2024 $T = 15628\,$s.
-If $A_y > 10$, $\Delta\phi < 0.55\mu_{33}^{-1}\,$radian and spindown during the observation may have little effect on the detectability of periodicity, while if $A_y < 5$, $\Delta\phi > 1.6\mu_{33}^{-1}\,$radian and detectability is siginificantly reduced.
-Of course, both $A$ and $\mu_{33}$ are unknown {\it a priori.\/} The duration over which the source has been observed sets a lower bound to $A$, as to statistical arguments based on the improbability of discovering a repeating FRB shortly after its birth and arguments based on the radio opacity of very young SNR.
+If $A_y > 10$, $\Delta\phi < 0.55\mu_{33}^{-1}\,$radian and spindown during the observation may have little effect on the detectability of periodicity, while if $A_y < 5$, $\Delta\phi > 1.6\mu_{33}^{-1}\,$radian and detectability is significantly reduced.
+Of course, both $A$ and $\mu_{33}$ are unknown {\it a priori.\/} The duration over which the source has been observed sets a absolute lower bound to $A$ {at its most recent observation.} The {statistical} improbability of discovering a repeating FRB very soon after its birth and the radio opacity of very young SNR {imply that this bound is conservative.
+The absence of systematic long term trends in the properties of a repeating FRB implies that $A$ is at least several times the absolute lower bound (more than a decade for FRB 20121102A).
+No such bounds apply to apparent non-repeaters.}

 A modified periodogram allows for steady frequency drift:

 where $t_m$ is the midpoint of the data range.
 We calculate this with ${\dot\omega} \in [-1 \times 10^{-6}, +1 \times 10^{-6}]\,$s$^{-2}$ in steps of $10^{-8}$ s$^{-2}$.
 Again, no significant peaks were found for any $(\omega,{\dot\omega})$ with $2\pi/T \le \omega \le 200\pi/$s and the preceding range of $\dot\omega$.
 Yet greater $\omega$ would be inconsistent with the magnetic moment implied by the magnetar hypothesis and an age $> 1\,$y.